 Start with stringent controls inside the network, then apply these rules outward, ensuring a solid core that's progressively secured.
 It first fortifies the most critical assets, then layers security outward, creating a comprehensive protective shield.

-These Zero Trust principles team up to add extra checks, making it harder for attackers to get into the network.
-Even if they breach the perimeter, they can't access much due to strict authorization checks.
+These zero trust principles work together to add extra checks, making it harder for attackers to get into the network.
+Even if they breach the perimeter, strict authorization controls limit what they can reach.

-The Zero Trust Architecture (ZTA) model is grounded in six fundamental pillars that form its backbone.
-They are essential for a robust and effective Zero Trust strategy.
+The zero-trust architecture (ZTA) model is grounded in six fundamental pillars that support a strong zero trust strategy.

 #1 Users